litvinen/HLIBCov/README.md

 This file reads some mesh and generate random values at these points.

+I do not understand what all these functioins mean!
+Yes, it is not so easy.
+See please loglikelihood_with_details.cc I included a lot of comments.

 Can I compute values of the log-likelihood for various cov. lengths \ell=0.1:0.1:1?
 Yes, see please loglikelihood_visual_dependence_on_l.cc